Best French Press Coffee Makers of 2019

 Considering the times we crave coffee the most are also the times when our fine motor skills are at their lowest (AKA mornings), a comfortable handle may reduce the rate of morning rage-attacks.

 Whether you’re pouring for just yourself, or for a plus-one, a good handle keeps that delicate coffee maker from careening off the counter to an untimely, messy death.

-However, a French press filter will not filter out the tasty and aromatic coffee oils like other filters will.
+However, a French press filter will not filter out the tasty and aromatic coffee oils as other filters will.

-Now that you know how to spot a good press pot, let’s take a look at the finalists:
+Now that you know how to spot a good French press coffee maker, let’s take a look at the finalists:

 |Francois et Mimi Double Walled French Press||CHECK PRICE →|

 |KONA French Press||CHECK PRICE →|

 |Kuissential 8-Cup Stainless Steel French Press||CHECK PRICE →|

 |Bodum Columbia Stainless Steel French Press||CHECK PRICE →|